Furglitch/WindowsSetup/README.md

 ## Current Features
 In development...

+## Usage
+No Java / On a fresh install of Windows...
+* Download 'run.bat' and place it in the same folder as 'WindowsSetup.jar', then run 'run.bat' as an administrator

+If you already have Java installed...
+* Open terminal as an administrator and run `java -jar path/to/WindowsSetup.jar`

 ## Dependencies
 * [JFormDesigner/FlatLaf](https://github.com/JFormDesigner/FlatLaf) - Dark Theme
 * [ini4j](https://ini4j.sourceforge.net/) - Parsing of .INI config files